kyzn/blog/content/posts/whats-next.en.md

 ![](/images/next-trends-2.png)
 <center><h6>Web 7.0 had a peak in April 2005, and that is related to a java library named something-web-7.0.
 Other than that, Web 3.0 is clearly visible after 2007 and the same thing goes for 4.0 after 2011.</h6></center>

-It looks like this: While we were already talking about Web 3.0 for a while, at 2007 we started talking much more about it.
-Same thing goes for Web 4.0 on 2011.
+It looks like this: While we were already talking about Web 3.0 for a while, in 2007 we started talking much more about it.
+Same thing goes for Web 4.0 in 2011.
 Can we say that when we realize that "we're using Web 2.0 for x many years" we start talking about Web 3.0?
 And maybe the same for the 4.0 as well?
 Well, as I argued above, I do not believe it will arrive like a train arriving at the station.
 I believe some applications will start to make use of new things, then we'll realise and talk more about it.

 ![](/images/next-ngram.png)
 <center><h6>Unfortunately, there was not much information coming out of the n-gram database.</h6></center>